2022 Breakthrough Dialogue

 Most crops around the world are grown on large farms.
 Most food consumed today is produced with synthetic, not organic, fertilizers.
 International trade in agricultural products grows every year.
 Meat consumption is on the rise.
 In other words, our global diet is already highly industrialized.
 The question is not whether the food system of the future will be industrial, but what it will look like.

 Will global food supply become ever more global, or will the supply chain brittleness exposed by COVID-19 and the War in Ukraine push nations to pursue greater food sovereignty?
 Is the future of protein production more animal, more vegetable, or more mineral?
 What role is there on a modern, industrialized, highly urban planet for small-scale, organic, and artisanal food?
 Answering these questions will hinge as much on cultural and political values as technological and agronomic ones.

-- Pamela Ronald, Distinguished Professor, Department of Plant Pathology, UC Davis
+- Pamela Ronald, Distinguished Professor, Plant Genetics, UC Davis

-- Channa Prakash, Dean, College of Arts and Sciences, Tuskegee University
+- C.S.
+Prakash, Dean, College of Arts and Sciences, Tuskegee University

 - Tamar Haspel, Food and Science Columnist, The Washington Post